Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 SAP S/4HANA ABAP Platform is a common stack of middleware functionality used to support SAP business applications.
 The SAP Enqueue Replication Server 2 constitutes application level redundancy for one of the most crucial components of the SAP S/4HANA ABAP Platform stack, the enqueue service.
 An optimal effect of the enqueue replication mechanism can be achieved when combining the application level redundancy with a high availability cluster solution, as provided for example by SUSE Linux Enterprise Server for SAP Applications.
 Over several years of productive operations, the components mentioned have proven their maturity for customers of different sizes and industries.

 The here described HA setup is based on cluster-controlled file systems for the SAP central services working directories.
-This setup with cluster-controlled file system resources has been used in former HA certifications.
-It still is supported.
-For deploying new HA clusters, we recommend using the so-called simple mount setup, described in "SAP S/4 HANA - Enqueue Replication 2 High Availability Cluster With Simple Mount - Setup Guide" (https://documentation.suse.com/sbp/sap/html/SAP_S4HA10_SetupGuide_SimpleMount-SLE15).
+This setup with cluster-controlled file system resources has been obsoleted by the so-called simple-mount setup.
+The setup with cluster-controlled file systems is still supported for existing clusters.
+For deploying new HA clusters, please use the simple-mount setup, described in "SAP S/4 HANA - Enqueue Replication 2 High Availability Cluster With Simple Mount - Setup Guide" (https://documentation.suse.com/sbp/sap/html/SAP_S4HA10_SetupGuide_SimpleMount-SLE15).

 1.2 Additional documentation and resources